 This is a handy dinner you can prepare the night before, especially for us working mothers.
 When I'm on nights I would have this pre-made for the next day all I have to do is heat and serve.
-Now coming into them long winter dark evenings this stew will hit the spot for all the family.
+Now coming into the long winter dark evenings this stew will hit the spot for all the family.
 Hope you like and enjoy.... :)

-beef stew meat (get the butcher to cut into bite size pieces)
+beef stew meat (get the butcher to cut into bite-size pieces)

-2 or 3
+2 or 3 Tbsp

 Guinness + 1/2 cup of any red wine (I used a Merlot for this stew)

 sugar to sweeten tomato paste